ThatOwl/Python-YTRipper/README.md

 ## Configuration

-User preferences are read from `user_settings_localuser.json` (located next to the project root by default).
+User preferences are read from `user_settings.json` (located next to the project root by default).
 The CLI reads `loglevel` and other defaults from that file.
 If missing, sensible defaults are created.

 Important preferences:
 - `default_download_directory`
 - `audio_only`
 - `loglevel` (e.g. DEBUG, INFO, WARNING)
+- `preferred_[video|audio]_quality`

 ---